charliechauri/comunarr-file-manager-server/README.md

   * Extension always must be in minus
   * Files should not be .exe
 * Download file - @charliechauri
-* Validate access to routes by user role - @ariherna
-  * Use unauthorized status
 * Catalogs
   * Change password - @charliechauri
 * Delete files - @charliechauri
   * Date filters (1900-01-01 = undefined date)
+* Validate all error messages return the same object

 ## Built with 💚 and the following excellent projects:
 * [Hapi.js](https://hapijs.com/) - Web framework